 Massage Therapy Program

 Massage helps clients relax and detox.
-Our massage therapy program encompasses many different techniques.
+Our massage therapy program, which is available for an extra fee, encompasses many different techniques.
 In general, therapists press, rub, and otherwise manipulate the muscles and other soft tissues of the body.
 They most often use their hands and fingers, but may use their forearms and elbows.

 Ancient Art of Health, Healing and Wellness